bosagora/docs-bosagora-io/docs/wallet/web/03-how-to.md

 The contact information consists of address and name.
 It makes it easy and safe to transfer funds from your account to an address registered in your contact number.
-Wallet also displays the transaction history as a name on behalf of the address registered in the contact.
+The wallet also displays the transaction history as a name on behalf of the address registered in the contact.
-Therefore, users can easily grasp the contents of the transaction.
+Therefore, users can easily grasp the content of the transaction.

 **Add Contact**